nirabpdl/nirabpaudel/README.md

 - 👋 Hi, I’m @nirabpaudel
 - 👀 I’m interested in a lot of things.
 But my key interest lies in just learning and exploring new things.
-To be specific, I really like the idea of web designing and animation.
+To be specific, I really like web designing and animation.
 I also like songwriting and music.
 - 🌱 I’m currently learning HTML/CSS/JS and SQL.
 While writing this, I'm in my final year of high school.
 - 💞️ I’m looking to collaborate on anything that involves designing and arts.
 Hit me up.
 - 📫 You can reach me by mail: nirabpaudel@pm.me